USI-MSDE-SA-2022/software-architecture-model-tmshts/src/sa/model/index.md

 skinparam defaultFontName Courier
 @enduml
 ```
+{.feedback

+    - I guess "Trading Platforms" should not reside inside the backend box.
+Is it right?

+}
 ## 5. Assuming you have a centralized deployment with all stateful components storing their state in the same database, propose a strategy to split the monolith into at least two different microservices.
 Model the new logical/deployment view as well as the interfaces of each microservice you introduce.

 We made a decision to have Microservice for Clients and Microservice for Trades.
 Each Microservices has own database.
 Microservices communicates with our controller Trading Aggregator.